MoujtabahKarim/SafeMe/README.md

 # SafeMe
-Program that generates a strong password based of the user's requirements
+Program that generates a strong password for the user.
+This was programmed with Javascript

+I'm just making these basic programs with Javascript for practise, still learning and getting used to the language.
 # BETA 1.0
 Still working on the algorithm:
 Included special characters and Numbers, just have to give everything better consistency.